SirLich/alexandria/README.md

 alexandria is a simple mock RSS feed for discord.
 Each supported service is developed from scratch using Beautifull Soup and a simple discord embed library.
 This is to insure maximum cleanliness of the final product.

+## WARNING: Depracted
+The minecraft forums have gone into READ ONLY mode.
+This repository will therefor no longer work.

 ## Current support:

 alexandria is still in its infant stages, and therefore only supports the Minecraft Forums.